SylvanFranklin/account-console/README.md

 # Login Page Demo
-Sylvan, Luke, Greek guy (Jake), Login Demo Project.
+Sylvan, Luke, Greek guy (Jake), Login Demo Project for an unspecified class at UVM.
 MySQL database, Svelte-kit frontend, and Flask backend.
 This project also includes a build script because running all processes by hand is cumbersome.
 Running the project will differ slightly platform to platform.

 ---